Parvez1615/-Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
-Exploratory Data Analysis on 'Diwali Sales Data' using Python and Jupyter Notebook.
+This project focuses on "Exploratory Data Analysis on 'Diwali Sales Data' using Python and Jupyter Notebook.
+It involves cleaning and filtering the data and conducting EDA on various factors, including Age, Gender, Occupation, State, and Marital Status.
+Python libraries like Pandas, Matplotlib, Seaborn, and NumPy are utilized to visualize and analyze sales data, providing valuable insights for the firm's upcoming marketing campaign.